 While by no means all-inclusive, the above costs total $10,270.
 There are far better ways to spend your hard-earned money.

-Those facing a first DWAI conviction in Colorado are subject the following possible penalties:
+Those facing a first DWAI conviction in Colorado are subject to the following possible penalties:

 First offense DUI convictions can rack up: